Latest posts by Cody (see all)

 Spending Your Miles

 This is the part you’ve all been waiting for.
-After you’ve signed up for your card, hit your minimum spend, and earned your signup bonus, you’re ready for travel hacking!
+After you’ve signed up for your card, hit your minimum spend, and earned your signup bonus, you’re ready to start travel hacking!

-Basically, the Capital One Venture card can be used for anything coded as travel.
-This could include airfare and hotels, but unlike other credit cards, the Capital One Venture can also be used for things like Airbnb, Uber, and rental cars.
+Basically, the Capital One Venture card can be used for anything coded as ‘travel’.
+This includes airfare and hotels, but unlike other credit cards, the Capital One Venture can also be used for things like Airbnb, Uber, and rental cars.

 Your ‘miles’ are worth $0.01 each.
 So, if you have 56,000 miles on your Capital One Venture card (this is how much you’d have if you spent $3,000 in 3 months), then you’d have $560 in travel credit to spend as you wish!

 In order to use your travel credit, you must first make the travel purchase on your Capital One Venture Card.

 After your purchase has processed, login to your Capital One account at www.capitalone.com and you will arrive at this screen (or something similar).
 Click ‘View Account’.